simplecrypto/ppagent/README.rst

 .. code-block:: bash

     /var/log/upstart/ppagent.log

+On Windows they're in the console that appears when you launch the client.

 The error messages should give you a clue why it's not working.
 If not, login to the `simple doge IRC <https://kiwiirc.com/client/irc.freenode.net/#simpledoge>`_